fylobc/fylobc.github.io/_parts/Part_0.md

 <hr>

-A welcome party met Lisa and her team as they de-planed at Nozick airport, all dressed casually, in sandals, t-shirts and shorts, and Lisa felt overdressed in her white blouse and black slacks.
-A man and a woman approached the group, and the man said "Heya," to Lisa, extending his right hand.
-“I’m Luis and this is Greta.
+A welcome party waited by the terminal for Lisa and her team as they de-planed at Nozick airport.
+The hosts were dressed casually, in sandals, t-shirts and shorts, and Lisa felt overdressed in her white blouse and black slacks.
+A man and a woman approached her as she walked from the plane to the terminal.
+"Heya," the man said, extending his right hand.
+“I’m Luis, and this is Greta.
 We’re here to take you to your apartments."

 "Wonderful, thank you," Lisa replied.
 She hadn't been sure what to expect.